How a vegan diet can affect your intelligence

 The benefits of a vegan diet

 Are you a vegan or vegetarian?
 Or are you considering becoming a vegan?
-If so, you may want to know what health benefits are associated with a vegan diet.
+If so, you may want to know the health benefits of a vegan diet.
 I am sure this concerns you, and you have probably seen several arguments for and against a vegan diet.
-If you want to lose weight, it is important to understand that there is no one size fits all type of diet; however, there are several advantages to such a diet.
+If you want to lose weight, it is essential to understand that there is no one-size-fits-all type of diet; however, there are several advantages to such a diet.

 The main principle of veganism is that it rejects all forms of exploitation of animals for human purposes.
-A vegan lifestyle is seen by many to be the way to respect animals.
-Also, protect the environment from destruction, and reduce the risk of human diseases caused by eating animal-based foods.
+Many see A vegan lifestyle as a way to respect animals.
+Also, it protects the environment from destruction and reduces the risk of human diseases caused by eating animal-based foods.

 So, is a vegan diet safe?